Snake soup: Preparation

-Typical snake soup recipe calls for at least two types of snakes whose flesh is shredded into thread-like wires, boiled with chicken, pork bone, lean meat, fish maw, fungus, ginger, lemon leaves and other spices for flavour.
-The mixture is stewed for over six hours to turn into a thick soup, seasoned with salt pepper and dark soy to taste.
+Typical snake soup recipe calls for at least two types of snakes whose flesh is shredded into thread-like wires.
+One course of action taken is that the flesh is put with stock into a machine that infuses the stock's taste.
+The flesh can also be air boiled with chicken, pork bone, lean meat, fish maw, fungus, ginger, lemon leaves, and other spices for flavor.
+The mixture is stewed for over six hours into a thick soup, seasoned with salt pepper and dark soy to taste.
 Most importantly, a thickener, typically corn starch or water caltrop paste, is added, making it a thick soup with a transparent appearance, rather than broth.
 More elaborate snake soup preparations involve additional ingredients such as pork chops, and herbs and spices, including star anise.

-The breed of snake used in cooking varies from place to place but water snake and python are popular choices.
+The species of snake used in cooking varies from place to place but water snake and python are popular choices.
 Chinese cobra, banded krait, Indo-Chinese rat snake, tri-rope beauty snake and hundred-pace viper are commonly used in snake soups.
-At many restaurants that serve snake soups, customers are able to choose, according to their preference, live snakes to be prepared.
+At many restaurants that serve snake soups, customers can choose, according to their preference, live snakes to be prepared.